This post may contain affiliate links. Please read my disclosure for more information.

 It might be challenging to figure out what inexpensive meals to make on a regular basis, whether you’re a college student living alone for the first time, or a parent with children to feed.

-Below, we have listed a handful of simple meals that contain all the nutrients that a person needs to remain fit and healthy.
+Below, we have listed a handful of cheap meal ideas that contain all the nutrients that a person needs to remain fit and healthy.

 You don’t have to be the greatest chef in the world to whip up these recipes: all you need is a kitchen, some simple ingredients, and a little patience!
 And, not a lot of money.